kle224/JavaCourse/readme.txt

 	sof = System.out.printf(""%n, );         // works like "System.out.print(String.format(""), );"
 	Scanner = Scanner scan = new Scanner(System.in);			// currently only on the notebook?!
-	cons = scan.nextLine();				// just to consume the enter after an input which is not a string/complete line
+	cons = scan.nextLine();				// just to consume the enter after an input which is not a string/complete line snl = scan.nextLine();			// works as well after written code in that line.
+So it could be used for inputs after variable names etc.

 4. Auto Completion: Window > Preferences > Java > Editor >  Content Assist
 	a) Enable Auto acitvation